Editor, The Good Hotel Guide

 Director of Hospitality and Leisure, James Hallam

-I am David Noble, Director of Hospitality and Leisure since 2009.
-I started my insurance career at Landau Manson in 1989 and became a Director in 1998.
-I was integral in the purchase of the Gauntlet brand in 2001 and became Managing Director of Landau Manson 2006.
-In 2009 I facilitated its successful sale to James Hallam.
+David Noble has been Director of Hospitality and Leisure for James Hallam since 2009, having originally started his insurance career at Landau Manson in 1989.
+Playing an integral role in the purchase of the Gauntlet brand in 2001 he became Managing Director of Landau Manson 2006, eventually facilitating its successful sale to James Hallam in 2009.

-Passionate about the hospitality sector, I work as a trustee of the Springboard Charity.
-We promote the industry, providing specialist services to businesses to attract talent.
-We help young people achieve their potential, supporting unemployed people of any age into work and people facing multiple barriers.
-I believe in continuous learning and setting goals in both my business and personal life.
-This was developed from my time as a member of the Academy of Chief Executives.
+Passionate about the hospitality sector, David also works as a trustee of the Springboard Charity; helping young people achieve their potential, supporting unemployed people of any age into work and people facing multiple barriers.
+He passionately believes in continuous learning and setting goals in both my business and personal life, a view developed from his time as a member of the Academy of Chief Executives.

 Hotel Critic and Travel Writer at Sunday Telegraph

 Fiona Duncan has been writing about and reviewing hotels for 30 years.
 She began her career as a magazine journalist and then an editor and writer of travel guides before launching a series of hotel guides with her husband: The Charming Small Hotel Guides.
 She researched and wrote many of the guides, travelling in Britain, Europe and beyond, and in 1999 was asked to write about hotels for the Telegraph.
 She began her weekly column in the Sunday Telegraph in 2006 and continues to this day.
 While the Telegraph column concentrates on British hotels, she also writes many foreign travel articles and hotel reviews for various publications, mainly the Telegraph but also Condé Nast Traveller, Tatler and other publications, including Country & Townhouse magazine, in which she has a monthly column and produces her annual Great British Hotels guide.

 Hotels Editor, The Caterer